-- Internal stakeholders must aware of the internal matters of the company.
+- Internal stakeholders must be aware of the internal matters of the company.

-Some school of thought classify by this.
-Primary, secondary and tertiary classified definitions are the most common.
+Some schools of thought classify by this.
+Primary, secondary, and tertiary classified definitions are the most common.
 We do this to identify and to understand better the stakeholders on our project.
-Whatever classification you do, always keep in mind that the Internal Stakeholders are the primary stakeholders whereas External stakeholders are the secondary stakeholders or even tertiary.
+Whatever classification you do, always keep in mind that the internal Stakeholders are the primary stakeholders, whereas External stakeholders are secondary or tertiary stakeholders.